 Shortly after passing over the dam, the paved trail climbs to an intersection with the Bass Cove Trail.
 Turn right onto this dirt road.
 The road starts to feel quieter and woodsier and the number of people on the trail drops off a lot as soon as you leave the pavement.
 There are still some great lake views.

 Stay to the left to take the Goldenrod Trail, which climbs away from the lake.
-After passing through some eucalyptus grove the trail climbs through open meadows.
+After passing through a eucalyptus grove, the trail climbs through open meadows.
 This trail runs along the edge of the park, near a golf course and a suburban neighborhood.
 It’s fine but not especially interesting or scenic.

 The scenery improves as the route turns onto Jackson Grade and descends into a dense eucalyptus grove.
 Cross a stone bridge and continue on the Brandon Trail, which climbs gently though eucalyptus woods for several miles.
 The trail skirts the former site of the Chabot Gun Club; until the club was closed in 2016, the sound of gunfire was really loud in this area.
 Now it’s remarkably quiet and woodsy.

 The trail emerges into a grassy meadow and then crosses Marciel Road.
-Shortly afterward there’s a nice viewpoint, the only real panoramic view of the entire loop.
+Soon after there’s a nice viewpoint, the only real panoramic view of the entire loop.
 Turn onto the Towhee Trail, then the Live Oak Trail, which descends steeply through oak groves to the lake.